Most Effective Acupressure Points for Toothache

 SI18 – Small Intestine 18 Point

-The pressure points are one of the essential acupoints for relieving toothache and are used first before using the others.
+The pressure points are among the essential acupoints for relieving toothaches and are used first before applying the others.
 The Cheek Bone Hole points at the lower edge of your cheekbone and straight down from the outer corner of your eye across the lower border of the nose.
 Apply firm pressure on both sides with your index and middle finger for a minute.
-Remember to breathe deep as it helps soothe the pain.
-You can use the spot for treating jaw swelling, twitching eyes, facial spasms, and TMJ Disorder.
+Remember to breathe deeply, as it helps soothe the pain.
+You can use the spot to treat jaw swelling, twitching eyes, facial spasms, and temporomandibular joint disorder (TMJ disorder).

 ST6 – Stomach 6 Point

-Here we have another useful acupressure point for toothache.
-The Jaw Chariot you find in the middle of your upper and lower jaw is placed on the muscle in front of your earlobe protruding out when clenching the back teeth.
+Here, we have another helpful acupressure point for a toothache.
+The jaw joint, located in the middle of your upper and lower jaw, is positioned on the muscle in front of your earlobe, protruding when you clench your back teeth.
 Apply firm pressure to both sides with the thumbs for a minute.
-You can use it to relieve TMJ, jaw pain, swelling in the cheek, and more.
+You can use it to relieve TMJ, jaw pain, cheek swelling, and more.

 LI4 – Large Intestine 4 Point

 Another popular acupoint for treating chronic pain is the LI4 point.
-The acupoint offers multipurpose decongestant relief for headaches, toothaches, fever, eye problems, and more.
-You can use it for inducing labor as well.
-Therefore, if you are pregnant, we recommend that you do not use it.
-The Union Valley is on the highest point of the web between your thumb and index finger when together.
+The acupoint provides multipurpose decongestant relief for headaches, toothaches, fever, eye problems, and other conditions.
+You can also use it to induce labor.
+Therefore, we recommend that you avoid using it if you are pregnant.
+The Union Valley is located at the highest point of the web between your thumb and index finger when they are together.

 TW13 – Triple Warner 13 Point

-The acupressure points to another vital spot to help you get rid of tooth pain.
-The Shoulder Meeting point you find on the outer side of your upper arm measures one thumb width on the back of the base of the upper arm and two finger widths towards your shoulder.
+The acupressure points to another vital spot that can help alleviate tooth pain.
+The Shoulder Meeting point on the outer side of your upper arm measures one thumb width on the back of the base of the upper arm and two finger widths towards your shoulder.
 You can stimulate both arms with steady pressure using your fingers for a minute until the pain subsides.
 Remember to breathe deeply.
 Furthermore, if you suffer from tennis elbow, arm pain, or shoulder pain, it helps to soothe the pain in those areas.

 SJ2 – San Jiao 2 Point

-The acupressure points are not well known but provide excellent relief for pain in the teeth.
-The Fluid Gate you find in the dorsum of your hand near the web between your 4th and 5th finger.
-Stimulate both acupoints on both sides with intense pressure using one of your fingers for a minute.
-Alternatively, it also helps for sore throat, eye problems, malaria, and earache.
+Although the acupressure points are not well known, they provide excellent relief from tooth pain.
+The Fluid Gate is found in the dorsum of your hand near the web between your 4th and 5th fingers.
+Stimulate both acupoints on both sides with intense pressure using one finger for a minute.
+Alternatively, it also helps with sore throat, eye problems, malaria, and earache.

 SJ5 – San Jiao 5 Point

-The SJ5 is the connecting point of your Yang Linking Vessel on the arm and helps clear hearing while alleviating pain.
+The SJ5 serves as the connecting point between your Yang Linking Vessel and the arm, helping to clear hearing while alleviating pain.
 The acupoints are located two cun to the dorsal crease of your wrist on the joining line to SJ4 between the radius and ulna.
-Applying pressure, not only relieves toothache but also helps with pain in the fingers, hand tremors, and elbow pain.
+Applying pressure relieves a toothache and helps with pain in the fingers, hand tremors, and elbow pain.

 ST44 – Stomach 44 Point

-For prompt results to soothe toothache, the acupoint is useful to use.
-The Inner Court point you can reach with ease on the top of your foot in the web between your 2nd and 3rd toe.
+The acupoint is helpful for prompt results to soothe a toothache.
+The Inner Court point is easily reached on the top of your foot in the web between your 2nd and 3rd toes.
 You can apply pressure to both feet with this pressure point using your index finger for a minute.
 The fantastic thing is that it helps to soothe toothache, gastric pain, eye problems, and digestive disorders.

 KD 3 – Kidney 3 Point

-With the acupressure points for toothache described, you can say goodbye to the nagging pain for a while.
-However, if the pain in your teeth becomes persistent, make an appointment with your dentist to have it checked today.
-Using the technique has no side effects and can help with cheek swelling, headaches, earaches, and so much more.
+With the acupressure points for a toothache described, you can say goodbye to the nagging pain for a while.
+However, if the pain in your teeth becomes persistent, visit your dentist to check it today.
+The technique has no side effects and can help alleviate symptoms such as cheek swelling, headaches, earaches, and more.